Filters

 Offers Telehealth

 Joanna Setla is a primary care provider, practicing in Internal Medicine in Eau Claire, Wisconsin.
 Dr. Setla is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia.
-Her top areas of expertise are Hypertensive Heart Disease, Renovascular Hypertension, Diabetic Neuropathy, and Obesity in Children.
+Her top areas of expertise are Hypertensive Heart Disease, Renovascular Hypertension, Enlarged Liver, and Diabetic Neuropathy.
 Dr. Setla is currently accepting new patients.

 Experienced in Spinocerebellar Ataxia